EU watchdog sees failings in sovereign debt ratings process

-LONDON (Reuters) - The “Big Three” agencies that rate European Union government debt could be fined after failing to fix poor practices from the past, the sector’s regulator said on Monday.
+LONDON, Dec 2 (Reuters) - The “Big Three” credit rating agencies that score European Union government debt could be fined after failing to fix poor practices from the past, the sector’s regulator said on Monday.

-Credit ratings are a key part of the financial system, helping investors assess the likelihood that they will recoup their money.
-But the financial crisis led to unease that the market is relying too heavily upon them.
+Credit ratings are a key part of the financial system because investors use them to judge how likely they are to get their money back.
+But the financial crisis led to unease that the market is relying on them too much.

-The European Securities and Markets Authority (ESMA) on Monday published results of an investigation into how Moody‘s, Standard & Poor’s and Fitch compiled ratings on sovereign bonds between February and October this year.
+The European Securities and Markets Authority (ESMA) published on Monday results of its investigation into how Moody‘s, Standard & Poor’s and Fitch compiled ratings on sovereign bonds between February and October this year.

-ESMA is the EU agency responsible for authorizing and supervising rating agencies in EU countries, some of which have objected strongly to their ratings by agencies.

-In its report, ESMA criticized delays in the publication of rating changes and poor confidentiality controls at the agencies.
+It criticised delays in the publication of ratings changes and poor confidentiality controls at the agencies.

 Sovereign ratings became politically charged at the height of the euro zone crisis when S&P infuriated Greece in 2011 by cutting the rating of its debt while the country’s EU bailout was being renegotiated.